 When adrenaline kicks in, we’re suddenly wide awake and our muscles tense up in preparation for battle which can make settling down or sleeping difficult.
 The pupils dilate to take in more light, and we might get goosebumps and other sensations which feel weird and uncomfortable to little bodies, even painful for some.

 All of these involuntary reactions are propelling the body into “I’m going to do whatever I can to protect myself from this threat” mode – which can look exactly like non-compliance, withdrawal, hyperactivity, aggression or being stubborn, as well as setting the perfect conditions for a meltdown.

 2. Anticipating fear

 Kids with autism often experience fear in situations where it’s not the usual reaction – sitting in the classroom, visiting the mall, eating a new food, singing Happy Birthday, a windy day at the park, a sudden change in plans.

 Situations like these can be scary or even terrifying for them, but it’s easy for that fear to be overlooked, trivialized or misinterpreted when it’s not the expected response.
 This is especially true in situations which kids usually enjoy, like birthday parties or getting a surprise or having their achievements acknowledged with a round of applause.
 We’re so accustomed to assuming that everyone loves these things that we’re less prepared to notice that some kids might in fact be afraid.

-I hear these things all the time in reference to autistic kids...
+I hear things like this all the time in reference to autistic kids: